jbistis/SailWatchPro-Public/README.md

 SailWatchPro is continuously updated with new features and improvements based on user feedback and racing experience.
 Regular updates include enhanced analytics, new data visualizations, and improved integration with marine electronics.

-For the best racing experience, ensure both your iPhone and Apple Watch apps are updated to the latest versions.
+For the best racing experience, ensure both your iPhone and Apple Watch apps are up to date.

 For Support & Enhancement Requests, please contact us at https://github.com/jbistis/SailWatchPro-Public/issues.
 We’re eager to hear your suggestions on features that would make the app even more valuable to you.